Did you know dental disease is the most common disease diagnosed in cats over three years of age?

 "An ounce of prevention is worth a pound of cure."

-- If your cat will allow it, brush her teeth at home.
-Home oral care is just as important for animals as it is for humans!
+- If your cat will allow it, brush their teeth at home.

 - Offer your kitty tartar control treats like Hill's T/D or Greenies.

 What are some signs of dental disease you can see at home?